Flying-Toast/swift-sucks/README.md

 Shut up, Swift!
 Do you really think that anyone cares about that?
 If I wanted someone to review my code, I would have posted it on codereview.stackexchange.com.

-C'mon Swift - is it really that hard to only give useful warnings?

 # `Array.count` instead of `Array.length`
 There are numerous examples of stupid things in Swift that seem to exist for the sole purpose of making Swift different (in a bad way) from all of the *real* programming languages.